Multiband ‘trap’ antenna

 Picture 3 provides a better view on the back of the transformer box including the 'trespa' re-enforcing and pulling plate.

 mentioned above, we are to couple a symmetrical dipole antenna to an

 a-symmetrical transmission line.
 This usually is accomplished by some sort of

-balancing device, sometimes a balancing transformer with or without a
+balancing device, sometimes a balancing transformer with or without a transformation

 To make this RF-choke effective, the transceiver should have a low impedance to ground as choke to trx-ground impedance effectively makes a voltage divider.
 Connecting all shack equipment together usually provides for a low enough ground impedance at the same time ensuring equal potential on all equipment as a safety precaution.

 a practical test a have constructed a model 9 type of antenna.
 As predicted,